- What Is Hep C?

 - Symptoms & Complications

 - Side Effects

-Hepatitis C (HVC, hep C) is one of several viruses that cause hepatitis (inflammation of the liver).
-It's hard for the human immune system to eliminate the virus from the body, and 85% of infections with hep C become chronic.
+Hepatitis C (HCV, hep C) is one of several viruses that cause hepatitis (inflammation of the liver).
+It Is hard for the human immune system to eliminate the virus from the body, and 85% of infections with hep C become chronic.
 Over decades, chronic infection damages the liver and can cause end-stage liver disease in the form of cirrhosis.

 Hepatitis C infection may cause disease outside of the liver (extrahepatic).
 Extrahepatic inflammatory conditions may include: